omeka/omeka-s-enduser/docs/modules/scripto/index.md

 Once Scripto is installed and active, it will add the Scripto [Vocabulary](../../content/vocabularies/) to your Omeka S installation.
 This vocabulary contains the following properties:

 - Content: A plain text representation of the content of a resource.
-- Transcription: A transcription of a resource
+- Transcription: A transcription of a resource.
 - Translation: A translation of a resource.

 Do not edit this vocabulary.